Anne Shymer: Death on the Lusitania

 On May 1, 1915, Shymer boarded the British luxury liner RMS Lusitania, which was supposed to travel from New York to Liverpool, England.
-She was going to be introduced at St James to King George and Queen Mary of England.
+She was going to be introduced at St. James to King George V and Queen Mary of England.
 Apart from that, she also wanted to establish new contacts and patent her newest formulae.
 Before she departed, she wanted to proceed with the divorce of her husband but was hindered because she didn't know where he currently was.
 On the day of her departure, her mother, her sister Maibelle Justice and other relatives came to Pier 54 to say good bye.
 Because the departure took longer than expected, her family took a last picture of Shymer.
 This picture, in which she is smiling and props her left arm self-confidently on the railing on the B-Deck promenade, is one of the most popular pictures associated with the Lusitania catastrophe.

 Six days later, in the early afternoon of May 7, 1915, Lusitania was sunk by a German submarine boat U2 0 with a torpedo.
 The ship sank within a few minutes and took two-thirds of the passengers and crew with it.
 Shymer was able to get to her cabin B-98 and take her jewelry, that she wore completely in order to not lose it.
 What happened to her afterwards is unknown.
 Her corpse was one of the first found and received the number #66.
 The jewelry that she wore was worth about US$4000 in 1915.
 On its way back from Ireland to the American embassy in London, the jewelry vanished and has not been seen since.
 Shymer's dead body was returned to her family in the United States.